querkmachine/FSFrontEndDocs/concepts/responsive-design.md

 CSS breakpoints should be mobile first, with breakpoints for larger resolutions afterwards.
 If you still need to support a browser that doesn't support media queries (may god have mercy on your soul) then use feature detection to serve those browsers different CSS.

-Conditional <mark>JavaScript should be initialised depending on the breakpoint</mark>.
+&zwnj;<mark>JavaScript which only applies to certain breakpoints should be initialised on that breakpoint</mark>.
 Use something like [matchMedia](https://developer.mozilla.org/en-US/docs/Web/API/Window/matchMedia) to determine the user’s screen resolution and conditionally initialise or destroy JS functions.